 Neuroblastoma is a cancer arising in the adrenal gland or less often from the extra-adrenal sympathetic chain, including the retroperitoneum, chest, and neck.
-Diagnosis is based on biopsy.
-Treatment may include surgical resection, chemotherapy, radiation therapy, and high-dose chemotherapy with stem cell transplantation, cis-retinoic acid, and immunotherapy.
+Diagnosis is confirmed by biopsy.
+Treatment may include surgical resection, chemotherapy, radiation therapy, high-dose chemotherapy with stem cell transplantation, cis-retinoic acid, and immunotherapy.

 Neuroblastoma is the most common cancer among infants.
 Almost 90% of neuroblastomas occur in children < 5 yr.
-Neuroblastoma can result from numerous different cytogenetic abnormalities on several chromosomes; in 1 to 2%, abnormalities appear to be inherited.
-Some markers (eg, N- myc oncogene, hyperdiploidy, histopathology) correlate with progression and prognosis.
+Most neuroblastomas occur spontaneously, but 1 to 2% appear to be inherited.
+Some markers (eg, MYCN oncogene amplification, hyperdiploidy, histopathology) correlate with progression and prognosis.
 Although MYCN amplification is associated with advanced disease and unfavorable biology, it is also predictive of survival even in the absence of high-risk features.
 MYCN amplification occurs in about 20% of cases.

 Neuroblastomas may begin in the abdomen (about 65%), thorax (15 to 20%), neck, pelvis, or other sites.
 Neuroblastoma occurs very rarely as a primary CNS cancer.

 Most neuroblastomas produce catecholamines, which can be detected as elevated levels of urinary catecholamine breakdown products.
 Neuroblastomas do not typically cause severe hypertension because these tumors do not usually secrete epinephrine.
 Ganglioneuroma is a fully differentiated, benign variant of neuroblastoma.

 Certain symptoms may result from metastases.
 These include bone pain due to widespread bone metastases, periorbital ecchymosis and proptosis due to retrobulbar metastasis, and abdominal distention and respiratory problems due to liver metastases, especially in infants.
-Occasionally, pallor due to anemia and petechiae due to thrombocytopenia occur in children with bone marrow metastases.
+Children with anemia may have pallor, and those with thrombocytopenia may have petechiae.

 Children occasionally present with focal neurologic deficits or paralysis due to direct extension of the cancer into the spinal canal.
-They may also present with paraneoplastic syndromes (see Paraneoplastic Syndromes), such as cerebellar ataxia, opsoclonus-myoclonus, watery diarrhea, or hypertension.
+They may also present with paraneoplastic syndromes, such as cerebellar ataxia, opsoclonus-myoclonus, watery diarrhea, or hypertension.

 The following should be done to evaluate for metastases: